knallap/Enhanced-PatchCure/README.md

 1. See **Files** for details of each file.
 2. Download data in **Datasets** to `data/`.
-3. Read [`checkpoints/README.md`](checkpoints/README.md) and download checkpoints from Google Drive [link](https://drive.google.com/drive/folders/146Qy-FKgSKrzuaaSluafhm3jYDQzYERj?usp=sharing) and move them to `checkpoints`.
+3. Read [`checkpoint/README.md`](checkpoint/README.md) and download checkpoint from Google Drive [link](https://drive.google.com/drive/folders/146Qy-FKgSKrzuaaSluafhm3jYDQzYERj?usp=sharing) and move them to `checkpoint`.
 4. See [`example_cmd.sh`](example_cmds.sh) for example commands for running the code and reproducing PatchCURE results reported in the paper.
 5. See `reproducibility.md` for a more detailed guide for running experiments.
 It was used for artifact evaluation in USENIX Security.